noahmazer/websiteV2/content/blog/Cardenal-Iroquois.md

 carrying spring!

 Deganawida said
 in the first speech of those United Nations:
 "The Council Fire of the Confederacy of Nations...!
 "But the fires of the nations will stay lit
 "and that of each clan
-"and that of each family and the womens' fire and the mens' fire "AND THEY WILL NOT GO OUT...!
+"and that of each family and the womens' fire and the mens' fire
+"AND THEY WILL NOT GO OUT...!
-And the League of Nations was established with songs delegations circled around the fire the Mohawk and the Senecas east of the fire the Oneida and the Cayuga west of the fire the onondagas north of the fire all of them singing the same song together
+And the League of Nations was established with songs
+delegations circled around the fire
+the Mohawk and the Seneca east of the fire
+the Oneida and the Cayuga west of the fire
+the Onondaga north of the fire
+all of them singing the same song together

 And on closing the First Session of the United Nations:
 “My work is done.
 I
 "will enter the earth.
 From there
 "I will hear how men conduct themselves
 "in the Longhouse I gave them
 "If one day the Great peace fails
 "If one day it fails
 "pronounce my name in the depth of the forest
 "In solitude.
 And I shall return.
 They buried the hatchets the arrows
 We have cleaned the earth
 of these things made by a Bad Mind"
 And after the dream of a greater adventure
 the reunion around a fire
 of all the nations of the earth
 the nations of "all the earth's forests"

 A beaver on the plate.
 With no knife
 So that no one can be hurt
 there will be no spilling of blood
-Later, for many years, the hope that the French would join the League.
+Later, for many years, the hope
+that the French would join the League.
 "If you love our souls as you say,
 love also our bodies.
 We shall all be one single nation."
 So that their good intentions would show
 they gave themselves up unarmed to the French.
 With women and children and elders.
 NOT
 as hostages.
 But
 "to make all the earth one single nation"
 and the march towards Quebec -weighed down with shells-
 but on the road the Algonquians attacked them.
 the French traded with the Huron...
 Dialogue with the Huron was blocked.
 The treaties with the Huron, annulled forever.

 Economic reasons... that fur trade...
 Because the Iroquois sad: "one single territory"
 "Let us make one single people and one single territory"
 and the French traded with the Hurons.
 The French gave cannons to the Susquehannocks.
 We shall suppress the flows of the river
 And they sent 3 peace canoes to the French.

 Those canoes, stood up before the fort